-In 1998, a sensational discovery was made during archaeological excavations in the city centre – the Erfurt Treasure.
+In 1998, a sensational discovery was made during archaeological excavations in the city centre – the Erfurt Treasure, which is today on show in the Old Synagogue.

 Literally at the last moment before a planned new building was constructed, silver tableware and jewellery, coins and bars dating from the late 13th and early 14th century were found under the wall of a cellar entrance, in the district in which the first Jewish community lived until the plague pogrom in 1349.